 Answer: Impossible to predict in advance, but our conviction is that it’s a chemistry experiment that’s eminently worth pursuing.
 If history is any indicator, the results will be both life-transforming and a lot of fun.

 One dimension of Blount social life is spontaneous and improvised.
-First year students congregate in the many common rooms of the Blount dormitory to converse, play games (board games seem to be a passion with Blount students, though we’re not exactly sure why this is so), watch movies, and engage in all manner of impromptu shenanigans.
+First-year students congregate in the many common rooms of the Blount dormitory to converse, play games (board games seem to be a passion with Blount students, though we’re not exactly sure why this is so), watch movies, and engage in all manner of impromptu shenanigans.

 Another dimension of Blount social life is imagined and orchestrated in advance—largely by Blount students themselves.
 Blountees are notoriously intrepid in creating organizations and working groups to pursue their interests and passions.
 Open mic nights, student-faculty dinners, musical performances, poetry readings, game day parties, to name just a few, are among the events through which upper-class and first-year students create fellowship and community.
-For a more robust sense of the mischief Blount students get into, see “Student Organizations” and “Rituals, Ceremonies, Events”
+Visit Rituals, Ceremonies, Events to learn more.